Jerrad-Johnson/WorkoutAppBackend/README.md

 Example:
 ```
 CREATE DATABASE workoutapp;
-CREATE USER 'workoutappadmin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'somepassword';
+CREATE USER 'workoutappadmin'@'172.17.0.1' IDENTIFIED WITH mysql_native_password BY 'somepassword';
-GRANT ALL PRIVILEGES ON workoutapp.* TO 'workoutappadmin'@'localhost';
+GRANT ALL PRIVILEGES ON workoutapp.* TO 'workoutappadmin'@'172.17.0.1';
 ```

 - Create `connect.php` and `sendgridKey.php` in parent php folder.
 Sample formats: